tony-aw/tinycodet/README.md

 on coding etiquette, some of these solutions will briefly be given without the use of external R packages:

+- Give warnings when partial argument matching occurs: one can use `options( warnPartialMatchArgs = TRUE, warnPartialMatchAttr = TRUE, warnPartialMatchDollar = TRUE)`.
 - Force an error when using a function that appears in multiple attached
   packages: one can use the `options(conflicts.policy = ...)` to specify when such an error should be enforced.